Kirosoft/LazyTransducer/readme.md

 .transform() functions are applied to each element in the input stream - transforming the input

 .transducer()
-    functions are applied recursively to the input stream to greedily absorb the stream until an undefined value is received from the xdr
+    functions are applied recursively to the input stream to greedily absorb the stream until an undefined value is received from the the upstream data or from the transducer

 e.g. the aggregateXfr function returns the same value it receives effectively pulling all the data through the stream and creating an aggregated result.